IrTrez/msp/README.md

 `pip install pandas`

-For creating matplotlib animations you need [ffmpeg](https://www.wikihow.com/Install-FFmpeg-on-Windows)
+For creating matplotlib animations using the animator you need [ffmpeg](https://www.wikihow.com/Install-FFmpeg-on-Windows)